Was That a Screeching Brazilian Stink Monkey?

 Everything seems to be going well; I sometimes get nauseous when I have to chase squirrels or bend over to pick up my ear.

-But every now and then, out of the corner of my eye, I think I see a screeching Brazilian stink monkey, just waiting to handle all of my possessions.
+But now and then, out of the corner of my eye, I think I see a screeching Brazilian stink monkey, just waiting to handle all of my possessions.